pieeg-club/MicroBCI/README.md

 # How connect
 Connect the MicroBCI shield to the Nucleo Board and after that connect the device to a battery (power supply) and connect the electrodes.
 Full galvanic isolation from mains is required.
-To measure the EEG need also EEG cap kit or EMG
+To measure the EEG need also EEG cap kit for [dry](https://pieeg.com/cap-eeg-kit/) or wet[https://pieeg.com/cap-eeg-kit-8-channels-with-wet-electrodes/] electrodes or EMG [kit](https://pieeg.com/kit-to-measure-emg-ecg-ekg/)
-Connection for EEG provided below
+Connection for the EEG is provided below
 <div align="center">
   <img src="https://github.com/pieeg-club/MicroBCI/blob/main/Images/connections.bmp" alt="Connection View" width="600">
 </div>